Daily readings

 Monday, July 13, 2026

 Saint Henry, Bishop and Martyr.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Henry, Bishop and Martyr